Chesapeake Conservation Partnership

 As the lifeblood of the Chesapeake, much of our work in precision conservation—using data and technology to identify the right place, the right practice, the right size, and the right time to maximize success while using less resources such as time and money—is focused on the Susquehanna.
 Together with our partners, Chesapeake Conservancy is working to create a healthier environment upstream, for a healthier Chesapeake Bay downstream.

 Chesapeake Conservancy’s headquarters are based in Annapolis, Maryland, located in Anne Arundel County.
-We are proud to be involved in several signature projects here in our home county.
+We are proud to be involved in several signature projects in Annapolis and here in our home county.

 In Seaford, DE, Chesapeake Conservancy is a lead partner in the effort to create a new park at the site of the former J.B.
 Robinson Oyster House and a gateway to the Chesapeake Trail on the Nanticoke River.
 Through advocacy and thanks to private, family, foundation, and corporate donors, we are helping the City of Seaford create a crown jewel for the community with amenities like a kayak launch and River Walk.